Ax8457/WriteUPs/Xmas_RootMe_2024/WrappedPacket/README.md

 - __Chr1stM_Chr1stM_Chr_
 - _RM{M3rryRM{M3rryRM{M_

-It seems like the different parts of the flag had been sent multiple times in different packets .
+It appears that the different parts of the flag had been sent multiple times in different packets .
 After retreiving each part of the flag, we can reconstruct it :

 Flag : _RM{M3rry_Chr1stM4s_R00T-M3}_